flashapply/blog/publications/what-is-flashapply/index.md

 cover: cover.jpg
 ---

 In today's fast-paced world, job hunting can often feel overwhelming—cycling through job boards, fine-tuning resumes, and filling out application after application.
-FlashApply is here to transform the way you find and apply for jobs using AI and automation to streamline your job search and application process.
+FlashApply is here to transform the way you find and apply for jobs by using AI and automation to streamline your job search and application process.

 **How it works**